r5valkyrie/docs/docs/scripts-quickstart.md

 string function UniqueString( string prefix = "" ) { /* see _vscript.gnut */ }
 function EntFire( target, action, value = null, delay = 0.0, activator = null ) { /* see _vscript.gnut */ }
 ```

-If you want, we can scaffold a minimal SERVER/CLIENT pair or a weapons template you can copy into `vscripts/weapons/`.